Mincka/DMArchiver/README.md

 ### Binary build with pyinstaller

+The Python 3.4 (32-bit) branch is recommended to build the binaries.
+It will allow the best compatibility with all the platforms.

 #### On Windows

 ```
 > pip3 install pyinstaller
 > pyinstaller --onefile dmarchiver\cmdline.py -n dmarchiver.exe
+or alternative in case of import error
+pyinstaller --onefile dmarchiver\cmdline.py --paths=dmarchiver -n dmarchiver.exe --hidden-import queue
 > cd dist
 > dmarchiver.exe
 ```